We spoke with Niladri Mukherjee of the Chief Investment Office for his insights

-Q. What do you tell people who ask you how they should respond when the markets drop?
+Q. What do you tell people who ask you how they can respond when the markets drop?

-A. First off, make sure you've got a strong connection between the way you're investing and the outcomes you want for your life.
-One thing that makes this a lot easier is having a well-defined vision of your goals laid down on paper, not just floating around in your head.
+Another thing that can help is having a well-defined vision of your goals laid down on paper.
 If you haven't written down your goals, now is a great time to do it.
-It's a document you can bring to your family, friends, or a trusted advisor to get their point of view.
-Talking it over with others can help you get to that calm, thoughtful mindset I was talking about earlier.
-And it will help you avoid making decisions out of fear or take actions that could ultimately be counterproductive.
+It's a document you can bring to your family, friends or a trusted advisor to get their point of view.
+Talking it over with others can help you get to a calmer, more thoughtful mindset, and it will help you avoid making decisions out of fear or take actions that could ultimately be counterproductive.

 Information is as of 02/22/2021